woohoolabs/zen/README.md

 ### File-based definitions

-This is another optimization which was [inspired by Symfony](https://github.com/symfony/symfony/pull/23678): if you have hundreds or even thousands of entries in the compiled container, then you may be better off separating the contents of the container into different files.
+This is another optimization which was [inspired by Symfony](https://github.com/symfony/symfony/pull/23678): if you have hundreds or even thousands of entries in the compiled container, then you may be better off separating the content of the container into different files.

 There are two ways of enabling this feature: